-(d) Restructuring charges originally arising in the three months ended December 31, 2002
+(e) Restructuring charges originally arising in the three months ended December 31, 2002

 In October 2002, management initiated a plan to reduce operating expenses in response to first quarter revenue results that were below expectations and to general economic uncertainties.
 The plan to reduce operating expenses resulted in headcount reductions, consolidation of facilities, and discontinuation of development and support for certain non-critical products.
-The Company accounted for the restructuring charges in accordance with EITF 94-3, "Liability Recognition for Certain Employee Termination Benefits and Other Costs to Exit an Activity (including Certain Costs Incurred in a Restructuring."
+We accounted for the restructuring charges in accordance with EITF 94-3, "Liability Recognition for Certain Employee Termination Benefits and Other Costs to Exit an Activity including Certain Costs Incurred in a Restructuring."
 These actions resulted in an aggregate restructuring charge of \$28.7 million.
-During fiscal 2008, 2007 and 2006, the Company recorded a \$0.1 and a \$0.2 million decrease and a \$1.0 million increase, respectively, to the accrual primarily due to a change in the estimate of the facility vacancy term.

-As of June 30, 2008, there was \$6.4 million remaining in accrued expenses relating to the remaining lease payments.
-The following activity was recorded for the indicated years (in thousands):
+During fiscal 2009, 2008 and 2007, we recorded a \$0.1 million increase and a \$0.1 and \$0.2 million decrease, respectively, to the accrual primarily due to a change in the estimate of the facility vacancy term and for additional severance benefits.
+As of June 30, 2009, there was \$4.6 million remaining in accrued expenses primarily relating to the remaining lease payments.